scottballenger/wordtl/README.md

 If you would like to compile, test, and build the code then you will need `Golang` installed.

-### Word List
-You must provide a word file for `wordtl` to read.
-Please see "Installing wordtl" for details.

 ## Installing wordtl

 To install wordtl, follow these steps: